hamersaw/omniscient/README.md

 ## INSTALLATION
 #### configuration
-TODO
+Configuration is performed by editing the files in the 'etc' directory.
+The files in this directory are:

+1. config.txt: This is a simple bash script used to provide easy modification of some variables.
+In particular, this script configures nmon and nvidia-smi capture metrics and snapshot intervals.
+2. hosts.txt: A file containing cluster host information.
+Each line is a "ip_address log_directory" pair.
 #### initialization
-Once configuration is complete the installation phase performed using a single command.
+Once configuration is complete the initialization phase is performed using a single command.

     # initialize the system
     ./omin init

-This command performs a sequence of functionality.
+This command performs a sequence of events.
 (1) Attempts to identify the 'nmon' command in the path.
 If it doesn't exist, it attempts to download a binary for the given distribution.
 (2) Ensures the 'nvidia-smi' command is available on the system.
-If not the initialize step fails.
+If not, the initialize step fails.
 (3) Creates the log directories specified in the configuration on each cluster host.

 ## USAGE
 #### start / stop monitor